encore428/ReactHW/movies/README.md

 Create a new application using Create React App with the following pages:

 1. Login page at path `/login`.
+(See test No 33.)

 2. Register page at path `/register`.
+(See test No 16.)

 3. Home page: shows list of movies.
+(See test No 26.)

-4. Movie details page at path `/movie/<movieId>`:
+4. Movie details page at path `/movie/<movieId>`:  (See test No 31.)

 - Show the details and comments for the movie.
+(See test No 22.)

 - Users that are logged in are allowed to add comment for the movie.
+(See test No 33)

 5. Movie comment can be deleted by the user that created it.
+(See test No 31, 32.)

 # Notes: